allegro/blog/_posts/2022-09-04-probabilistic-algorithms.md

 The simple experiments we conducted showed that probabilistic algorithms can save a lot of memory, which is especially important if our database stores huge amounts of data.
-In such cases it is sometimes worth letting your database lie to you.
+In such cases it is sometimes worth it letting your database lie to you a little.